aneeg/dual-modal-learning/codes/README.md

 3. Go to Nets folder and follow the instructions

 # Note
-All the required files are uploaded to the to the corresponding folder for convenience running of the experiments
+All the required files are uploaded to the to the corresponding folders for convenience running of the experiments